MicrosoftDocs/customer-insights/topics/developers/tutorials/send-additional-signals.md

 Choose from many different ways to set up a data source and send or generate signals:
 * [SDKs](../dev-resources) including Android, iOS, Python, .NET, and JavaScript
-* [CSV Sender app](../dev-resources/tutorials/ingest) for sending comma-separated value data
+* [Event Sender](../dev-resources/tutorials/ingest) for sending comma-separated value data